clementho91/sprintbook/README.md

 ## SprintBook Layered Approach

 Spring Boot API project is divided into multiple layers keeping seperation of concern.
 Each layer has its own responsibility to deal with.
 Controler-> Service-> Repository -> Entities (Models).
+H2 database is used for this implementation.
 Introduced DTO that will be mapped by the service on relevant entities/models object to have loose coupling.
 Code is in impl/SprintBook folder.
 Project is setup using maven.
 I covered Dockerization, Jenkins Pipeline and deployment to Kubernetes using helm chart.

 ```sh